-Very simply put, street magic could be best described as performance of magic tricks out of doors in a local that need not necessarily be restricted to a street but could take the shape of a park, a corner or a shopping mall.
+Very simply put, street magic could be best described as a performance of magic tricks outdoors in a local environment that need not necessarily be restricted to a street but could take place in a park, corner or shopping mall.

-In spite of the lack of any substantial documentation verifying the widespread existence of street magic before the 1970s’, this form of magic has been around since time immemorial.
+In spite of the lack of substantial documentation verifying the widespread existence of street magic before the 1970s, this form of magic has been around for a long time.

-If you read through the literature of any ancient civilization, you are sure to come across the mention of a particular wise man at several points wherein he possessed supernatural powers.
+If you read through the literature of any ancient civilisation, you are sure to come across the mention of a particular wise man at several points wherein he possessed supernatural powers.

-But not every magician performed street magic for the sake of busking - there were quite a few who treated it as a medium for honing their skills before climbing the ladder and making a mark at more sophisticated venues.
+But not every magician performed street magic for the sake of busking - there were many who treated it as a medium for honing their skills before climbing the ladder and making a mark at more sophisticated venues.

 A noteworthy example that comes to mind immediately within the history of street magic is that of Jeff Sheridan who decided to make Central Park in New York his first stage.